adioshun/gitBook_DeepDrive/paper2017-decision-level-fusion.md

 ### 2.2 Object detection and classification

-Recently, object detection and classification methods that useCNN architecture have been thoroughly researched.

 AlexNet [31] won the ImageNet classificationcompetition using CNN.

-Further, various works have achieved high classification performance onlarge-scale datasets [32–34], such as the ImageNet Large Scale Visual Recognition Challenge (ILSVRC)and PASCAL Visual Object Classed (VOC).

-Some previous works focused on their performance, whilesome architecture designs are available in the literature that focused on reducing the computationalcosts.

 “You only look once” (YOLO) [35] and faster R-CNN [34] constructed a CNN architecturethat simultaneously performs object proposal generations and class classifications to reduce thecomputational times.